Ghost Interference and Quantum Erasure: Introduction

-Strekalov et al attribute the absence of first order interference in photon 1 to the large momentum spread of photon 1 - ``the `blurring out' of the first order interference is due to the considerably large angular propagation uncertainty of a single SPDC photon" \cite{ghost,ghostimaging}.
-We will show that there is a more fundamental reason why a first order interference can never be observed in an experiment with entangled photons.
-For explaining ghost interference, Strekalov et al present a geometrical model which satisfactorily reproduces the observed pattern.
+For explaining ghost interference, Strekalov et al. presented a geometrical model which satisfactorily reproduces the observed pattern.
 However, we believe that the mechanism behind the emergence of ghost interference can be understood better by looking at it from a different perspective.
 In this paper, we present this new way of looking at ghost interference.
+Strekalov et al. attribute the absence of first order interference in photon 1 to the large momentum spread of photon 1 - ``the `blurring out' of the first order interference is due to the considerably large angular propagation uncertainty of a single SPDC photon" \cite{ghost,ghostimaging}.
+We will show that there is a more fundamental reason why a first order interference can never be observed in an experiment with entangled photons.
+In fact, we will show that the non-observation of the first order interference for photon 1 is intimately related to the appearance of ghost interference for photon 2.
 We will also show that an interference for photon 1 can be observed, under certain conditions.
+An experiment which is somewhat similar in spirit, was carried out using electrons \cite{neder}.
+This indicates that the phenomenon has to do with quantum correlations, and not with the specific nature of particles involved.